 If at all possible, give the healing process some time, and try allowing the swelling to go down naturally to prevent the blemish from getting worse and to avoid any potential scarring.

 3. Spot treatment

 Okay, so you think you may have a blind pimple and you’ve managed to avoid popping it, now what?
-One option is to try a spot treatment.
+One of the best ways to rid this big blemish is to try a spot treatment.